A healthy baby comes from healthy pregnancy, and smart parenting produces a smart kid.

 Free yourself from “money miseries”—living from paycheck to paycheck; not making both ends meet; always seeing your lack and deprivation when compared with others.

-fight to recover, restore, and rejuvenate yourself from the bondage and
+So, fight the good fight to recover, restore, and rejuvenate yourself from the bondage and wreckage of losses.

 Bondage